kevL/yata/ReadMe.txt

-             tab-characters in 2da files is not officially supported and could break in other applications codepage=    (integer) see Appendix N: Codepages
+             tab-characters in 2da files is not officially supported and could break in other applications codepage=    (integer) see Appendix N: Codepages autorder=    "true" (without quotes) to automatically reorder row-ids after row and cell alterations.
+Note that since ordering row-ids is not tracked by Undo/Redo the Changed asterisk will not be cleared when undoing or redoing to the table's saved state; also note that the PropertyPanel ignores this rule in case you want to force a row to have a specific id for whatever reason

 The dirpresets appear on the File menu (if specified) and are a quick way to show an open-file-dialog at your frequently used directory(s).